-Local bikeways are classified based on traditional categories recognized by regional, State, and federal transportation agencies.
+The Robert I. Schroder Overcrossing along the Iron Horse Trail is part of an important nonmotorized regional connection between Pleasanton and Concord.
+Local bikeways are classified based on traditional categories recognized by federal, State, and regional transportation agencies.
 Each bikeway class is intended to provide bicyclists with safe and convenient riding conditions.
 Different bikeway designs offer various levels of separation from traffic based on traffic volume, speed, and other factors.
-There are four bikeway types:

-- Class I bikeways (bike paths) provide completely separate facilities from automobiles and are designated for the exclusive use of bicyclists and pedestrians with minimal cross-flow automobile traffic.
-In Contra Costa County, these types of paths are often along creeks, canals, and former rail lines.
+There are four types: - Class I bikeways (bike paths) provide completely separate facilities from automobiles and are designated for the exclusive use of bicyclists and pedestrians with minimal cross-flow automobile traffic.
+In Contra Costa County, these types of paths are often along creeks, canals, utility corridors, and former rail lines.
 Class I bikeways are often used for recreational and commute trips. - Class II bikeways (bike lanes) provide designated street space for bicyclists, typically adjacent to the outer vehicle travel lanes.
 Bike lanes include special lane markings, pavement legends, and signage.
 Bike lanes may be enhanced with painted buffers between vehicle lanes and parking, and green paint along the bike lane or at conflict zones (such as driveways or intersections). - Class III bikeways (bike routes) provide enhanced conditions for bicyclists through signage, striping, and traffic-calming treatments, and provide continuity to a bikeway network.
 Bike routes are typically designated along gaps between bike paths or bike lanes, or along lowvolume, low-speed streets.
 Bicycle boulevards provide further enhancements to bike routes by encouraging slow speeds and discouraging non-local vehicle traffic, often through use of trafficcalming features.
-Bicycle boulevards can also feature special wayfinding signage to nearby destinations or other bikeways.

-• Class IV bikeways (separated or protected bikeways), also referred to as cycle tracks, are bikeways for the exclusive use of bicycles, which are physically separated from vehicle traffic with a vertical element.
+Bicycle boulevards can also feature special wayfinding signage to nearby destinations or other bikeways. • Class IV bikeways (separated or protected bikeways), also referred to as cycle tracks, are bikeways for the exclusive use of bicycles, which are physically separated from vehicle traffic with a vertical element.
 Types of separation may include grade separation, plastic delineator posts, concrete dividers, or on-street parking.